-The Rapid Payments Programme (RPP) is set to come into effect this year.
+The Rapid Payments Programme (RPP) is set to come soon.
 As a bank, being an early adopter can help you support the South African Reserve Bank’s (SARB) Vision 2025, which aims to reduce the number of unbanked South Africans.
 Here’s how Electrum can help banks get up and running with the RPP quickly.

 Vision 2025 is a strategy initiated by the Reserve Bank to modernise payment systems and, in turn, improve social and economic conditions for South Africans.
 SARB has recognised that achieving this vision requires collaboration with industry stakeholders to develop innovative solutions that are aligned with Vision 2025’s nine goals.
 These goals focus on developing payment systems that are transparent, secure, easy-to-use, financially inclusive, and flexible, so as to make it easier for more of the population to enter the digital economy.